 The Ardnamurchan peninsula is also a land shaped by volcanic activity with the remains of three volcanic centres and multiple Tertiary igneous intrusions into the Moine Schists; a real treat for the geologist.
 Explore the remains of this ancient volcano by visting the deserted village of Glendrian.

-The main settlement on the Ardnamurchan peninsula in the west is Kilchoan, which is the most westerly village on the mainland and supports the Kilchoan Community Centre (with doctor's surgery, tourist information centre, café and gift shop), general store, hotel/pub (Kilchoan House Hotel) and a church (Ardnamurchan Parish Church).
+The main settlement on the Ardnamurchan peninsula in the west is Kilchoan, which is the most westerly village on the mainland and supports the Kilchoan Community Centre (with doctor's surgery, tourist information centre, café and gift shop), general store, hotel/pub (Kilchoan House Hotel), two churches and a coastguard station.
 There is also a ferry port at Mingary Pier, with a ferry service to Mull.
 There are some other small hamlets further west.

 To the east lies the village of Salen with its inn, craft shop, jetty and anchorage facilities, and to the north east the village of Acharacle, with its fine dining restaurant, post-office, bakery, take-away and general store, as well as hotel, B&B and self catering accommodation.
 The name Acharacle is derived from the Gaelic Ath Thorguil, referring to Torquil’s ford.
 At a nearby ford across the River Shiel, the Norse invader, Torquil and his followers were defeated by the Celtic warrior, Somerled in 1120.
 Other settlements in the area include Laga, Glenborrodale, Glenmore, Portuairk, Sanna, Okle and Kilmory.